Top 10 Tips to Improve CPAP Compliance

 You’re not alone if you’re having a hard time not only adjusting to treatment, but adhering to CPAP compliance.
 46 to 83% of patients with obstructive sleep apnea have been reported to be non-adherent to treatment.

-There are several problems that can cause patients to abandon their sleep therapy, including an incorrectly fitted mask, dry mouth, skin irritations, air leaks, discomfort due to claustrophobia, and anxiety.
-Finding the right (and most comfortable) mask is probably one of the most common hurdles patients run into.
-After that, it’s usually the time it takes to simply get used to therapy.
-However, you can overcome these challenges.
-Aeroflow Sleep Coaches can help you address any concerns you have about adhering to treatment and meeting your compliance goals.
+There are several problems that can cause patients to abandon their PAP therapy, including an incorrectly fitted mask, dry mouth, skin irritations, air leaks, discomfort due to claustrophobia, and anxiety.
+Finding the right (and most comfortable) mask is probably one of the most common hurdles CPAP users run into.

-"Don't give up - It's hard to deal with change and it takes time to get used to, but don't give up and keep trying to make it a daily habit.
-When you lay down in bed with your CPAP, it's all for your health and well-being."
+Don't give up - It's hard to deal with change and it takes time to get used to, but don't give up and keep trying to make it a daily habit.
+When you lay down in bed with your CPAP, it's all for your health and well-being.
+Keep in mind how vital PAP therapy is to sleep apnea treatment, and just how dangerous the condition is if not treated.

 Tips to Successfully Reach CPAP Compliance

-2. Finding the right mask/right mask fit is a crucial step for acclimating to treatment.
+3. Finding the right mask/right mask fit is a crucial step for acclimating to treatment.
 The style of mask you select will depend on your individual needs - the position you sleep in, how you breathe, your nighttime routine, etc.

 6. Maintaining a regular sleep schedule regulates your body’s internal clock, which in turn makes it easier to fall asleep at night and wake up in the morning.

-8. To keep your CPAP machine operating at peak performance, ensure durability and to avoid any potential respiratory infections, it is imperative that you clean your equipment and supplies regularly.
+8. To keep your CPAP machine operating at peak performance, ensure durability and to avoid any potential respiratory infections, it is imperative that you clean your CPAP equipment and supplies regularly.

 9. Find a sleep apnea support group.
 Being a part of a community allows us to support one another, interact without fear of judgement, and share our experiences and struggles.
 Consider joining your local A.W.A.K.E. group, or search for an online support group.

+Getting used to CPAP treatment requires time, patience, and perseverance, but the benefits are worth it.
+Your quality of life will improve dramatically.
 Commit to yourself.
 Commit to reaching the compliance milestone.
 And if you have any problems along the way, contact Aeroflow Sleep – we have a staff of clinicians and sleep coaches to help you get through the compliance period and the duration of your sleep apnea treatment.

 Share: